immense/immybot-documentation/src/FAQ.md

 ## Can Immy help migrate my customers to AzureAD from On-Premises environments?

-Yes, we have a [Task](#task) that utilizes Forensit’s ProfWiz Corporate Edition to associate the user’s profile to their Azure AD identity.
+Yes, we have a [Task](#task) that can migrate machines to associate the user’s profile to their Azure AD identity and join the machine to Azure AD.
+It can also do the same to and from Active Directory

 ## Domain Join didn’t work, what gives?